younes-dro/all-in-one-discord-connect-block/readme.txt

 Yes.
 The block includes a Play/Stop toggle that renders the live frontend output instantly inside the editor.

 == Screenshots ==
+1. Initial block status - buttons + text
+2. Enable live preview for non-connected user
+3. Live preview for connected user to Discord
+4. The button text placeholder settings
+5. The color settings for buttons: front color and background color

 == Changelog ==